zbalkan/zbalkan.github.io/_posts/2025-02-20-surrogates.md

 ## Postscriptum

 I wanted to add another section about comparison with Linux.
-Even though I mentioned it in the footnotes, it is better to visualize.
+Even though I mentioned it in the footnotes, it is better to visualise.

 Let's check the existing file on WSL, to see how Ubuntu will render it.
 When we check the locale, we see that our WSL instance is set to use UTF-8: